Course admission requirements are specific to each course, so you may be eligible for some courses and not others, depending on your qualifications.

 Completion of SACE or equivalent

 Students who are awarded the South Australian Certificate of Education (SACE) have successfully completed the requirements of year 12 (final year secondary schooling) in South Australia.
-Where 'Satisfactory completion of SACE Stage 2 (or equivalent)' is included in the CAR, this condition is met by applicants who have completed the SACE, or an equivalent qualification such as the International Baccalaureate or an interstate year 12 qualification.
+Where 'Satisfactory completion of SACE Stage 2 (or equivalent)' is included in the course admission requirements, this condition is met by applicants who have completed the SACE, or an equivalent qualification such as the International Baccalaureate or an interstate year 12 qualification.
 Overseas school qualifications are assessed on a country by country basis.

 TAFE/VET/Higher Education level study